-Later, after 1 p.m Sext, a short hymn and some prayers, I proceeded to Dinner.
+Later, after a 1 p.m.
+Sext, a short hymn and some prayers, I proceeded to Dinner.
 Today mutton stew, served with chips, roast parsnips, and wholewheat rolls and butter – a most welcome repast!

 “Brother Paul, Brother Paul!”
 It was Brother Maurice.

 He led me to one side.
 “That comic we found.
 It’s worth … it’s worth ….
 He was visibly shaking.